-U.S. Representative Kristi Noem is a wife, mother, experienced rancher, farmer, and former small business owner.
+U.S. Representative Kristi Noem is a wife, a mother, and an experienced rancher, farmer and small business owner.
 Kristi was born and raised in rural Hamlin County in northeastern South Dakota and still lives there today with her husband, Bryon, and their three children, Kassidy, Kennedy, and Booker.

 Kristi learned the value of hard work early in life from her father.
 He put Kristi, her sister and two brothers to work on the family farm at a young age caring for the cattle and horses and helping with planting and harvest.
-After graduating from high school, Kristi began attending college at Northern State University in Aberdeen.
+After graduating from high school, Kristi began to pursue her college degree.
 When her father died unexpectedly in a farming accident, Kristi returned to the family farm and ranch full-time.
 Her father’s death left a huge absence, so Kristi stepped up and helped stabilize the operation and provided leadership when it was needed most.

 Kristi’s work on the farm and ranch didn’t go unnoticed.
-In 1997 she received the South Dakota Outstanding Young Farmer award and in 2003 she was honored with the South Dakota Young Leader award.
+In 1997, she received the South Dakota Outstanding Young Farmer award and she was honored with the South Dakota Young Leader award in 2003.

 Kristi’s experience as a small business owner shaped her understanding of government and its purpose.
 Too often, government is inefficient and ineffective, simply getting in the way of small businesses and entrepreneurs who wish to create jobs and grow our economy.
 Realizing this, Kristi decided to get involved to try and make a difference.

 Her service includes the South Dakota State Farm Agency State Committee, the Commission for Agriculture in the 21st Century, the South Dakota Soybean Association, and numerous other boards and committees.
 In the fall of 2006, Kristi was elected as the 6th District Representative to the South Dakota House of Representatives.